• Skip to primary navigation

 Notes

-• This recipe makes a spicy chili.
-For a milder chili, remove all the seeds and membranes from your jalapenos (or replace with a bell pepper), and reduce the amounts of red pepper flakes and cayenne pepper by half.
+• For a milder chili: Remove all the seeds and membranes from your jalapenos (or replace with a bell pepper), and reduce the amounts of red pepper flakes and cayenne pepper by half.

-• Chili leftovers will keep in the refrigerator for 3 to 4 days.
+• Storage: Chili leftovers will keep in the refrigerator for 3 to 4 days.

-• Top with sour cream, shredded cheese, chives, crumbled bacon, or fresh jalapenos.
+• Toppings: Sour cream, shredded cheese, chives, crumbled bacon, or fresh jalapenos.

 Nutrition Estimate